On Statistical Learning of Simplices: Unmixing Problem Revisited: Abstract

 \section{Abstract}

 We study the sample complexity of learning a high-dimensional simplex from a set of points uniformly sampled from its interior.
 Learning of simplices is a long studied problem in computer science and has applications in computational biology and remote sensing, mostly under the name of `spectral unmixing'.
-We theoretically show that a sufficient sample complexity for reliable learning of a $K$-dimensional simplex is $O\left(K^2\log K\right)$, which yields a significant improvement over the existing bounds.
+We theoretically show that a sufficient sample complexity for reliable learning of a $K$-dimensional simplex up to a total-variation error of $\epsilon$ is $O\left(\frac{K^2}{\epsilon}\log\frac{K}{\epsilon}\right)$, which yields a substantial improvement over existing bounds.
 Based on our new theoretical framework, we also propose a heuristic approach for the inference of simplices.
 Experimental results on synthetic and real-world datasets demonstrate a comparable performance for our method on noiseless samples, while we outperform the state-of-the-art in noisy cases.\blfootnote{An implementation of our method is available at: \texttt{github.com/seyedsaberi/simplex}}\blfootnote{E-mails:~$^*$\{najafy,silchi\}@ce.sharif.edu,~~$^\dagger$sah.saberi@ee.sharif.edu,~~\{$^*$motahari,$^\dagger$khalaj,$^\ddagger$rabiee\}@sharif.edu}